brunitto/hello-django/README.md

 This project's continuous deployment uses GitHub Actions and is configured in the `.github/workflows/cd.yaml` file.

+From `development` branch, create and push a new tag using semantic versioning:

+    git checkout development
+    git tag 1.0.0
+    git push origin 1.0.0

-Commit and push to a `release/x.y.z` branch to trigger the CD workflow.
+Next, create a new release in GitHub, selecting the created tag and `development` branch to start the CD workflow.

+**Note: the tag name will be used as container image tag.**